erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Given the size of the gyroscopes and bearings involved the actuation is also required to assist the gyroscope in overcoming friction.
 This is important during small excitations where the friction might introduce a significant time delay in the systems reaction.

-Researchers have also proposed other applications for CMGs.
+Researchers have also proposed other applications for CMGs (see @Fig:other-terrestrial).
 The weirdest is most likely the use of a CMG to stabilize a beating heart during surgery [@GagneCardiacMotionCompensation2009; @GagneGyroLockStabilizingHeart2012].
 Several researchers have built CMGs into devices aimed at stabilizing human gait to e.g. assist the elderly [@ChiuDesignWearableScissoredPair2014; @LiGyroscopicAssistanceHuman2012].
-Others have suggested using CMGs to orient underwater robots to allow for more precise movements and efficient use of thrusters [@YimeDesignCMGUnderwater2011; @ThorntonInternalActuationUnderwater2005; @PenaAdvancesDevelopingTelemanipulators2009].
+Others have suggested using CMGs to orient underwater robots to allow attitude control at zero velocity and with less thrusters (initially proposed in 2005 [@ThorntonInternalActuationUnderwater2005], further examples:[@ThorntonZeroGClassUnderwater2007; @YimeDesignCMGUnderwater2011; @PenaAdvancesDevelopingTelemanipulators2009]).
 Others have used reaction wheels instead of CMGs to create small, self assembling robots that move by flipping themselves [@RomanishinMblocksMomentumdrivenMagnetic2013].
 A quite well known example of fun with momentum control is the Cubli, a self balancing cube that also uses reaction wheels [@GajamohanCubliCubeThat2012].

+![Other terrestrial applications proposed by researchers.
+From left to right: human gain stabilization [@ChiuDesignWearableScissoredPair2014], stabilizer for heart surgery [@GagneCardiacMotionCompensation2009; @GagneGyroLockStabilizingHeart2012] and underwater robot [@PenaAdvancesDevelopingTelemanipulators2009].](./figures/other-terrestrial-applications.png){ #fig:other-terrestrial }

 ### Crane Applications